Callinicus (prince of Commagene)

-Callinicus (Greek: Кαλλίνικος) was a prince of the Kingdom of Commagene, who lived in the 1st century.
+Callinicus (Greek: Кαλλίνικος) was a prince of the Kingdom of Commagene, who lived in the 1st century AD.
 Callinicus was the second-born son and child to King Antiochus IV of Commagene and Queen Iotapa of Commagene.
 His parents were full-blooded siblings.
 His parents were Roman Client Monarchs of Commagene that lived under the Roman Empire in the 1st century.
 His older brother was prince Gaius Julius Archelaus Antiochus Epiphanes and youngest sibling was princess Iotapa.

-He was of Armenian, Greek and Medes descent.
+He was of Armenian, Greek and Median descent.
 Through his ancestor from Commagene, Queen Laodice VII Thea, who was the mother of King Antiochus I Theos of Commagene, he was a direct descendant of the Greek Syrian Kingdom the Seleucid Empire.
 Callinicus’ birth name was probably Gaius Julius Mithridates Callinicus.
-He was probably named in honor of his ancestor King Mithridates I Callinicus, who was the father of King Antiochus I Theos of Commagene.
-Callinicus is the second person in the Royal Family of Commagene to bear this name.
-He is simply known as Callinicus.
+He was probably named in honour of his ancestor King Mithridates I Callinicus, who was the father of King Antiochus I Theos of Commagene.
+Callinicus is the second person in the Royal Family of Commagene to bear this name but he is simply known as Callinicus.

 He was most probably born, raised and educated in Samosata, the capital of the Kingdom of Commagene.
-His mother died around 52 and his father raised him.
+His mother died around AD 52 and his father raised him.
 Unfortunately, more is known on his eldest brother and younger sister, than on Callinicus.

 In 72 Lucius Caesennius Paetus, the Roman Governor of Syria had sent letters addressed to Vespasian accusing Antiochus IV; Epiphanes and Callinicus in planning to revolt against Rome and allying themselves with the King of Parthia.
 Paetus accused in these letters that Antiochus IV, Epiphanes and Callinicus of disloyalty to the Emperor.
 It is not known whether if these accusations were true or false.
 After reading the letters, Vespasian felt that he could no longer trust the family of Antiochus IV and couldn't trust them to protect the strategic crossing at the Euphrates River at Samosata.
 Vespasian gave orders to Antiochus IV to terminate his rule in Commagene.